nycksw/ocd/README.md

 ## Automated First-Time Setup

-The `ocd-install.sh` script will ask for your existing remote repo URL (GitHub or otherwise) that you'll use for your dotfiles.
+The `ocd-install.sh` script will ask for your existing remote repo URL (GitHub or otherwise) that will have your dotfiles.
 If you already have one with dotfiles in it, that's OK as long as the files are at the root of the repo.
 If you already have files in it, **this setup will overwrite your local versions**!

-The `ocd-install.sh` script will offer a pre-commit hook to make sure you don't accidentally add your entire home directory by flagging commits with more than 20 files.
-It will also offer to download a massive `.gitignore` file to keep you from accidentally checking in secrets and other junk files.
+The script will also offer a pre-commit hook to make sure you don't accidentally add your entire home directory by flagging commits with more than 20 files.

+Finally, it will also offer to download a massive `excludesFile` ("`.gitignore_ocd`") file to keep you from accidentally checking in secrets and other junk files.
 At the time of this writing it has 8421 rules in it.
+You can always overide a bad match with `-f`.

+### Example

 Running the script looks something like this: